SiniTurk/android_device_samsung_cs02/README.md

 Samsung Galaxy Core Plus SM-G350 (_cs02_)
 ======================

-W.I.P Tree.
-Almost ready for daily use!
+As stable as possible tree for SM-G350.
+Ready for daily use!

 ### What does work
-  - EGL
+  - EGL (mostly)
   - Audio
   - Wifi
   - RIL